chascharlie/cacti-run/README.md

 * On mobile, tap the screen to jump

 Movement of the player forward is accomplished by scrolling.
 You are not actually moving to the right; the cacti are moving to the left.

+# Changelog

+## 6th April 2023

+* Account login/registration system based on my other project, <a href="https://github.com/chascharlie/node-login-new">node-login-new</a>
+* No longer available on GitHub pages due to use of Node.js

+## 3rd April 2023

+* Buttons on title and respawn screen
+* Player can only jump when on the ground, no longer able to "fly" over obstacles
+* Added the sun

+## 2nd April 2023

+* Touchscreen support
+* Minecraft textures
+* VT323 font

 # Screenshots